uvarc/rc-website/content/userinfo/hpc/logintools/rivanna-ssh.md

 # Troubleshooting

 - When you log in to a new host, `ssh` will ask whether you wish to accept the host key.
-You must answer yes explicitly in order to procede.
+You must answer yes explicitly in order to proceed.

 - When off Grounds, you must use the [UVA Anywhere](https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0) client in order to connect to on-Grounds resources.
 If you do not, your attempt to use `ssh` will hang with no messages.